You must lift weight off your spirit before you can release it off your body.

 3. Write a ‘Thank You’ note to all the people on your gratitude list.
-For all of the people you put on your gratitude list, get some ‘Thank you’ notes and write a brief note to each of them about how much you appreciate their presence in your life.
+Buy some ‘Thank you’ notes, then write a brief note to person on your life about how much you appreciate them.

 It doesn’t matter if they thank you in return.
 All you want to do is make sure they know you appreciate them.

 If you end up with 10 people on your list and commit to writing 1 note per day, you’d have this done in 10 days.

 But I’d suggest you do this sooner rather than later.